BaronKhan/WA-LLE/README.md

 The IMU requires bluez and bluepy.
 Install them using `sudo apt-get install bluez` and `sudo pip install bluepy`.

 #### Fall Detection Requirements
-The fall detector nodes need SciPy and sklearn.
+The fall detector nodes need SciPy and sklearn in order to use the SVM (diabled by default).
 Install them using `sudo apt-get install python-scipy python-sklearn`.

 ## Contributors
 - mdhchan